 In the latter half of 2012, the group expanded again, officially including Flute Cocktail, a Howard County based 12-piece flute ensemble that had been performing independently since approximately 2002.
-They are directed by Len Morse, who is a member of both the CCB and the CJB, and has either performed in or directed many concert bands, jazz bands and pit orchestras in the greater Baltimore/Washington/Annapolis area.
+They were directed by Len Morse, a member of the CCB and CJB, bringing experience from many concert bands, jazz bands, and pit orchestras in the greater Baltimore/Washington/Annapolis area.
 About half of the Flute Cocktail musicians are from the concert and/or jazz band, while others are flautists from various local communities.
-And the group rehearses bi-weekly at the Howard County Arts Council in Ellicott City, MD.
+The group rehearses bi-weekly at the Howard County Arts Council in Ellicott City, MD.

 The concert band and the jazz band rehearse regularly at River Hill High School in Clarksville, Maryland, less than seven miles from downtown Columbia, where their home venue, the Columbia Lakefront, is located.
 The concert band has previously held informal concerts each summer at various locations, including the Lake Elkhorn Festival, Maryland Community Band Day (hosted each year by a different band), the Maryland Music Educatorsí Convention in Baltimore, Lurman Summer Concert Series, and the Sunset Serenades at Centennial Lake.
 They also hosted the Kolping-Kapelle Kindsbach Band from Germany in 1981, and the Phileutonia Band from Holland in 1995.

-The jazz band has also performed for many different events, including the Mid-Atlantic Jazz Festival, the Lurman Summer Concert Series and several private local events.
-Most notably, the group has traveled to many European venues: Their 2008 summer tour included performances in Opatija, Croatia; Bled, Slovenia; Vienna, Austria; and the world-famous Montreux Jazz Festival in Montreux, Switzerland.
-Their 2010 summer tour included concerts in Amsterdam, Netherlands; London, England; Edinburgh, Scotland; and the Wigan International Jazz Festival near Manchester, England.
-Their most recent trip (summer 2012) took them to Istanbul, Turkey; Perugia, Italy; and Nice, France.
+The jazz band has also performed for many different events, including the Mid-Atlantic Jazz Festival, the Lurman Summer Concert Series, and several private local events.
+Most notably, the group has traveled to many European venues during five separate tours.
+Destinations included Austria, Croatia, England, Germany, Italy, the Netherlands, Scotland, Slovenia, Spain, Turkey, and the world-famous Montreux Jazz Festival in Montreux, Switzerland.
 These trips not only provided high-profile performance opportunities, but also allowed plenty of time to socialize, bond as musicians, and spread the joy of the American Big Band genre.

 Columbia Bands, Inc. was officially formed in 2010 as a parent organization to provide a uniform and fair administration for the Columbia Concert Band, the Columbia Jazz Band, and any other small ensembles that form from within these groups.
 It is a 501(c)(3) non-profit organization.